jeffc222/Chronic_Condition_Trends_BRFSS_Project/work/data_notes.md

 **Key Tabs & Structure:**
 * **Original:** Contains the full cleaned export from BigQuery, including yearly prevalence rates for each condition (obesity, diabetes, smoking, depression) from 2012–2022 across five selected states.
 Also includes calculated prior-year values and year-over-year (YoY) percent changes to support longitudinal trend analysis.
-* **Summary:** Presents average prevalence rates for each condition per state across the 10-year period.
-The “National” column reflects the 10-year average across all five states combined per condition.
-Each state’s row displays its own 10-year average and whether it is above or below the national benchmark.
-This served as a baseline to compare individual state performance over the decade.
+* **Summary:** Displays each state's 10-year average prevalence for all four conditions alongside the combined five-state average ("National") as a benchmark.
+Includes a visual above/below indicator for quick comparison and a ranking table based on abosulte change from 2012 to 2022, highlighting relative performance across states.
 * **Obesity / Diabetes / Smoking / Depression:** These four tabs isolate each individual condition for deeper inspection.
 Each tab includes:
   * Annual values and Year-over-Year percent change values by state from 2012–2022
   * State-specific 10-year averages